chisumo2016/renting-office-app/reservation.md

 [ x] Token (if exists) must allow `office.update`

-[ ] Can only update their own offices  - use Policy
+[ x ] Can only update their own offices  - use Policy

 [ x ] Validation